Car buying tips

 If you have a long commute, having a charging point at work could be essential.
 It's no good if your car can only get you one way - no one wants to be stranded at work.

 If there's a charging point en route you may be able to get away with not being able to recharge at work.
-Always check that your frequent journeys are feasible with an electric car before you buy one.
+Before you buy an electric car, always check that your frequent journeys are feasible.

-For the time being electric cars are completely exempt from car tax.
-What's more electric cars will be unaffected by the upcoming changes to car tax law as long as they have zero emissions.
+For the time, electric cars are completely exempt from car tax.
+What's more, electric cars will be unaffected by the upcoming changes to car tax law as long as they have zero emissions.